 1. Product quality and value for money

-2. Speed and efficiency
+2. Speed and efficiency of customer service reps

 Excellent products may be your main selling point, but exceeding your customers’ expectations when it comes to speed and efficiency will make the business stand out.